biocaddie/WG3-MetadataSpecifications/README.md

 ## DATS Publication

-DATS has been published in Springer Nature Scientific Data and the article can be reached through this [DOI](http://doi.org/10.1038/sdata.2017.59)
+DATS has been published in Springer Nature Scientific Data and the article can be reached through this [DOI: 10.1038/sdata.2017.59](http://doi.org/10.1038/sdata.2017.59).

 ### DATS Pre-print